-P3 Estimates of the end of year Capital Financing Requirement for the Council for the current and future years and the actual Capital Financing Requirement at 31st March 2021 are:
+P3 Estimates of the end of year Capital Financing Requirement for the Council for the current and future years and the actual Capital Financing Requirement at 31st March 2022 are:

-Capital Financing Requirement 31/03/21 31/03/22 31/03/23 31/03/24 31/03/25 31/03/26 £'000 £'000 £'000 £'000 £'000 £'000 Actual Fatimata Catimata Catimata Catimata Fatimata Actual Estimate Estimate Estimate Estimate Estimate
+Capital Financing Requirement 31/03/22 31/03/23 31/03/24 31/03/25 31/03/26 31/03/27 £'000 £'000 £'000 £'000 £'000 £'000 Actual Estimate Estimate Estimate Estimate Estimate

 The Capital Financing Requirement is the historic outstanding capital expenditure which has not yet been paid for from revenue or capital resources.
 It measures the Council's underlying need to borrow for a capital purpose.
 It does not increase indefinitely as it is decreased by the Minimum Revenue Provision which broadly reduces the borrowing need in line with assets lives.
-The increase in the Capital Financing Requirement reflects the underlying borrowing need in respect of funding proposals in the Capital Programme reports.
+The increase in the Capital Financing Requirement reflects the underlying borrowing need in respect of funding proposals in the Capital Programme.

-The Capital Financing Requirement includes other long-term liabilities e.g. Private Finance Initiative (PFI) schemes and leases which are impacted by the introduction of the accounting standard IFRS16.
-This accounting standard replaces IAS 17 and means that the majority of leases will now be accounted for in a similar way as a Finance lease under IAS 17, meaning that almost all of the Council's leases will need to be brought onto the balance sheet.
+The Capital Financing Requirement includes other long-term liabilities e.g. Private Finance Initiative (PFI) schemes and finance leases.
 Whilst this increases the Capital Financing Requirement, and therefore the Council's borrowing requirement, these types of schemes include a borrowing facility and so the Council is not required to separately borrow for these schemes.
-The Council had £69.857 million of such schemes included in its Capital Financing Requirement as at 31st March 2021.
+The Council had £125.736 million of such schemes included in its Capital Financing Requirement as at 31st March 2022.